Watch the Progress 78 cargo launch June 29

-Category: Space Hits: 7On April 4, 2019, Progress 72 launched atop the same Soyuz rocket that’ll launch Progress 78.
+Category: Space Hits: 13On April 4, 2019, Progress 72 launched atop the same Soyuz rocket that’ll launch Progress 78.
 Image via Roscosmos/ Spaceflight Insider.

 On Tuesday, June 29, 2021, Russia’s uncrewed Progress 78 cargo spacecraft will launch on a Soyuz rocket from Baikonur Site 31 at the Baikonur Cosmodrome in Kazakhstan.
 The resupply vehicle will bring about three tons of food, fuel, and supplies to the International Space Station (ISS).
 NASA has not shared any further details about the cargo.
 Live coverage of the launch will begin at 7:27 p.m.
 (23:27 UTC) on NASA TV, the agency’s website, and its mobile app.
 Translate UTC to your time.
 The spacecraft will spend about two days in orbit around Earth before docking at 9:02 p.m. on July 1 (01:02 UTC July 2).
 Watch here.